kkazala/spfx-Panel/README.md

 ## Features

-Opening and closing Panel is a no-brainer as long as it is controled by a parent component.
+Opening and closing Panel controls is a no-brainer as long as it is controlled by a parent component.
-In the case of ListView Command Set, controlling Panel state requires slightly more effort.
+In the case of a ListView Command Set, this requires slightly more effort.

 This extension illustrates the following concepts: